30 BEAUTIFUL Banff Lakes You Have To Visit

 Vermilion Lakes Sunset Couple

 The Vermilion Lakes are prime habitats for wildlife and a well-known spot for birders.
 We’ve personally seen beavers, bald eagles, owls, elk, muskrats, buffleheads, and herons.
-The docks also make it easy to enter the water, and you don’t even have to get your feet wet.
+The docks also make it easy to enter the water, and you don’t even have to get your feet wet if you prefer not to.

 Vermilion-Lakes-in-Summer